KempnerInstitute/distributed-inference-vllm/README.md

         "temperature": 0
     }'
 ```
-Note that the model field for the JSON needs to be the directory of the model being served. vLLM uses the directory to identify the model, so you should use `/n/holylfs06/LABS/kempner_shared/Everyone/testbed/models/Llama-3.1-70B` for 70B and `/n/holylfs06/LABS/kempner_shared/Everyone/testbed/models/Llama-3.1-405B` for 405B
+Note that the model field for the JSON needs to be the directory of the model being served. vLLM uses the directory to identify the model, so you should use
+- `/n/holylfs06/LABS/kempner_shared/Everyone/testbed/models/Llama-3.1-70B` for 70B
+- `/n/holylfs06/LABS/kempner_shared/Everyone/testbed/models/Llama-3.1-405B` for 405B.
 For Python applications, you can use the `requests` library to send your HTTP requests.
 ```python
 import requests